frappe/schools/schools/docs/user/guides/schedule/scheduling-tool.md

 ### Creating Course Schedules

-- Select Student Group for which you need to create Course Schedules.
+- Select candidate Group for which you need to create Course Schedules.
 - Select Course, Room and Instructor for Course Schedules.
 - Enter From Time and To Time for Course Schedule.
 - Enter Start Date and End Date of the Course (Course Schedules will be created within this date range)
 - Enter Day of the week on which you want to schedule the Course.
 - Click on the 'Schedule Course' button
-- The system will create Course Schedules if the Room and Instructor are available and there is no conflict for the selected Student Group with other Course Schedules.
+- The system will create Course Schedules if the Room and Instructor are available and there is no conflict for the selected candidate Group with other Course Schedules.

 ###Rescheduling